 A hand is a measuring unit for an equine's height that has been used for several centuries.
 The measurement may, in fact, trace back to the ancient Egyptians.
 A hand represents four inches or approximately the width of a male adult’s hand.
 However, horses are not exclusively measured in hands.
-In some countries and for FEI competition, horses are measured in centimetres.
-Ponies, Miniature Horses, and other diminutive equines may also be measured in centimetres or in inches rather than hands.
+In some countries and for FEI competition, horses are measured in centimeters.
+Ponies, miniature horses, and other diminutive equines may also be measured in centimeters or in inches rather than hands.

 Hands and Other Measurements

 When measuring in hands, partial hand widths are expressed in inches.
 So a horse that is 14.2 hands is 14 hands plus 2 inches.
 The total inches would be 58 inches: (14 x 4) + 2.
 A horse could never be said to be 14.5 inches, as the number after the decimal is not a fraction, but represents an entire inch.
 If a horse is 14.2 1/2 HH, that means he’s two and one-half inches over 14 hands.

 Horses are measured from the ground, just beside and behind a front foreleg to the top of the withers or fifth vertebrae.
 This is the one part of the horse’s top line that does not change whether he lowers or raises his head or drops or arches his back.
 This is the standard location to measure the height of a horse, regardless of what increments (either hands or centimeters) you use, what country you are in, what discipline your ride, or what breed of horse or pony.